Free Word Games -

 Give the first person something out of the box.
 Whatever they get is their favorite thing.
 They must tell and demonstrate how their item is used and explain why they like it so much.

-The scarf could have saved lives when it was used as a rope to pull people back from the edge of a crevass.
+If you've given the group a scarf to work with perhaps it could have saved lives when it was used as a rope to pull people back from the edge of a crevasse.
 It reminds the person holding it how valuable life is.

-Or perhaps it once belonged to famous person who they admire.
+Or perhaps it once belonged to famous person whom they admire and was given to them as a gift.

 Or maybe it is not a scarf at all but a long length of invisible encoded information that will save the world.
 It assumes the look of a scarf as a protection.

-Whatever the object pulled out by the first member of the group will be passed to the remaining members.
-They each have a turn explaining their favorite thing.
-Each explanation must vary from the preceding ones.
+Whatever the object given to the first member of the group will be passed to the remaining members.
+They each have a turn explaining their favorite thing and each explanation must vary from the preceding ones.

-There are many variations on these.
+There are many variations on story circles.
 Start simply and build once confidence has been established.

 A word at a time